socketry/multipart-post/README.md

 end
 ```

-To post files with other normal params such as input values, you need to pass hashes to Multipart new method, in Rails 4:
+To post files with other normal, non-file params such as input values, you need to pass hashes to the `Multipart.new` method.

+In Rails 4 for example:

 ```ruby
 def model_params